In this article you will find the top things to see and to do in Slovenia in 4 days.

 Exploring the Skocjan Caves

 Discovered in 1823, the Skocjan Caves are part of the UNESCO World Heritage Site and have one of the largest stalagmite formations in the world (the Giant), 15 meters high.
-Another characteristic of these caves is the presence of at least 15 different species of bats.
+Another characteristic of these caves is at least 15 different species of bats.
 On this page, you can find more details about the native flora and fauna of these karst caves.

 One of the main differences between these caves and those in China, such as the Jiuxiang Caves in Yunnan, is the crazy artificial lighting used.
-In Slovenia fortunately the illumination is less “artificial”.
+In Slovenia, fortunately, the illumination is less “artificial”.

 Visit Piran and Portorož

 You can reach Piran easily by public transport.
-There are regular bus connections with Koper, Izola, Portoroz-Piran.
+There are regular bus connections with Koper, Izola, and Portoroz-Piran.

 Jasna lake and Vrsic Pass